Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

+* we will now talk about MEV (Maximal extractable value)

+---

+# MEV

+* The concept of MEV was first floated as early as 2014 (Ethereum pre-genesis), in the context of Proof-of-work.
+* It was referred to as the *invisible tax*, the maximum value a miner can extract from moving around transactions when producing a block on a blockchain network.
+* After the Merge (Ethereum's move to POS consensus) *Miner Extractable Value* became *Maximal extractable value*.

+Notes:
 * MEV was first applied in the context of proof-of-work, and referred to as the Miner Extractable Value.
 * This is because in POW miners hold most of the power, controlling the transaction inclusion / exclusion and ordering.
 * However in the proof-of-stake the validators are been responsible for these roles.
 * The value extraction methods still exist though, so the term "Maximal extractable value" is now used instead.

 ---